ahmedali109/customVscodeTheme/README.md

 - Visual Studio Code installed on your machine.
 - Basic knowledge of how to navigate and edit files in VSCode.
+- Download the extension "Custom CSS and JS Loader" by be5invis
+- Download the extension "Animations" by brandonkirbyson

 ![Command Palette](./img/commandPallette.png)